generativists/ThirdWay/README.md

 Again, if the models are inherently complex, code must be verified to ensure you know why something happens.

-**As a rule, ThirdWay assumes a model without good code coverage incorrect and bug-ridden**.
+**As a rule, ThirdWay assumes a model without good code coverage is incorrect and bug-ridden**.